-Promoting Peer Work in the NT is a project funded by the NDIS and delivered by MHACA to create employment opportunities for peer workers in the Northern Territory.
-Free training will be offered for peer workers and organisations in 2020.
+Promoting Peer Work in the NT is a project funded by the National Disability Insurance Scheme (NDIS) in collaboration with the Mental Health Association of Central Australia to create employment opportunities for peer workers in the Northern Territory.

 What is a Mental Health Peer Worker?